abaumeler/powershell-toolbox/README.md

 dictionary which can then copied to the clipboard by entering the corresponding key.

 ## /various
-Contains various scripts an snippeds that were useful at one point.
+Contains various scripts an snippets that were useful at one point.